Dreaming381/Latios-Framework/README.md

     spatialized sounds and music streaming
 -   [Kinemation](Documentation~/Kinemation%20Animation%20and%20Rendering/README.md)
     – Authored animation, simulated animation, and everything in between
+-   Latios Transforms – A novel QVVS transform system designed to be fast, intuitive, and flexible (Coming in 0.7)
 -   Mach-Axle AI – An infinite axis utility evaluator designed for high throughput (No public release)
 -   Life FX – VFX simulations which add immersion to stylized worlds (No public